bmaltais/kohya_ss/README.md

 ## Change History

+* 2023/04/17 (v21.5.4)
+  - Fixed a bug that caused an error when loading DyLoRA with the `--network_weight` option in `train_network.py`.
+  - Added the `--recursive` option to each script in the `finetune` folder to process folders recursively.
+Please refer to [PR #400](https://github.com/kohya-ss/sd-scripts/pull/400/) for details.
+Thanks to Linaqruf!
+  - Upgrade Gradio to latest release

 * 2023/04/15 (v21.5.3)
     - Fix issue when Adafactor is used as optimizer and LR Warmup is not 0: https://github.com/bmaltais/kohya_ss/issues/617
-    - Fixed a bug that caused an error when loading DyLoRA with the `--network_weight` option in `train_network.py`.
     - Added support for DyLoRA in `train_network.py`.
 Please refer to [here](./train_network_README-ja.md#dylora) for details (currently only in Japanese).
     - Added support for caching latents to disk in each training script.
 Please specify __both__ `--cache_latents` and `--cache_latents_to_disk` options.
         - The files are saved in the same folder as the images with the extension `.npz`.
 If you specify the `--flip_aug` option, the files with `_flip.npz` will also be saved.